paulocsanz/voluntary-servitude/README.md

     assert_eq!(list.iter().collect::<Vec<_>>(), vec![&a, &b, &c]);

     // Current VS's length
-    // Be careful with data-races since the value, when used, may not be true anymore assert_eq!(list.len(), 3);
+    // Be careful with race conditions since the value, when used, may not be true anymore assert_eq!(list.len(), 3);

-    // The 'iter' method makes a one-time lock-free iterator (VSIter) for (index, element) in list.iter().enumerate() {
+    // The 'iter' method makes a one-time lock-free iterator (Iter) for (index, element) in list.iter().enumerate() {
         assert_eq!(index, *element);
     }